cvxr/CVX/doc/support.rst

 Support
 =======

+Paid CVX Professional users will receive support through a trouble-ticket support system, so that they can have confidence that their issues are being addressed promptly.

-The user base for CVX has grown to such an extent that full email-based support is no longer feasible for our free version of CVX.
+Unfortunately, the user base for CVX has grown to such an extent that its authors simply can no longer provide support for the free version of CVX.
 Therefore, we have created several avenues for obtaining support.

 For help on how to *use* CVX, this users' guide is your first line of support.